Asutosh11/Android-RecyclerView-code-generator/README.md

 This is a web app that takes your RecyclerView row item XML layout code as input and generates native Android RecyclerView Adapter and model/POJO class code along with the implementation code.

+The web app is hosted here for anyone to use - http://www.getrecyclerview.in/ See the tutorial on how to use it - https://www.youtube.com/watch?v=1tTX_VKPg4o

 <br>
 <b>How to use the source code to build your own clone ?</b><br>
 Just grab the code from here and paste it on your server that supports PHP.
 Thats it.
 The project doesn't use any database.